top of page

 • A student may get frustrated easily during homework, leading to outbursts or giving up quickly.

-• A child with could have trouble calming down after losing a game, resulting in prolonged anger or tears.
+• A child could have trouble calming down after losing a game, resulting in prolonged anger or tears.

 • An adult with emotional regulation difficulties might find themselves becoming suddenly overwhelmed by frustration during minor setbacks, struggling to calm their body and thoughts even long after the moment has passed.